 Question: What level of skill is required if I purchase the components set and complete assembly myself?

 Answer: The assembly of the shaft component set requires a mid- to high-level of skill.
 None of the components have been preassembled and fitted.
-It comes with the steambent wood components, bent iron components (with pre-drilled holes), hardware and fasteners and you will be required to do the actual build assembly process.
+It comes with the steambent wood components, bent iron components (holes are pre-drilled in hardware with the exception of the singletree yoke and shaft wear plate), hardware and fasteners and you will be required to do the actual build assembly process.

 Required work to be completed: Fitting and sizing of the mortise-tennon joint.
 Aligning and fitting the irons to the steam-bent wood.
 Drilling the bolt holes in the wood and completing the assembly with the fasteners and hardware provided.
 Trimming the shaft tail length to match the provided irons and profiling the wood as necessary.
 Assembly instructions are provided as a guide, however the complexity of the assembly is high and previous woodworking experience will be extremely useful.